Two-Plus-Two Engineering Program (2+2)

 - Under certain circumstances, it may be in the best interest of a student to apply to UNC Asheville as a Non Degree Seeking student.
 A Non Degree Seeking application form is submitted to UNC Asheville and the admission process is reduced and quicker than for degree seeking status.
 Non Degree Seeking students are limited to 9 credits per semester under ordinary circumstances.
 See Engineering Advisor for details.

 Many courses at other institutions are equivalent to those in the engineering curricula of NC State, but students are advised to contact the engineering advisor BEFORE enrolling at another institution to determine transferability of specific courses.

-In addition, once a student has degree-seeking status at UNC Asheville, the student must file the UNC Asheville form, PERMISSION TO TAKE A COURSE AS A VISITOR AT ANOTHER INSTITUTION with the UNC Asheville Registrar.
+In addition, once a student has degree-seeking status at UNC Asheville, the student must file the UNC Asheville form, VISITING PERMISSION FORM with the UNC Asheville Registrar.

 ANOTHER SOURCE OF NC STATE COURSES: